 iSEE Critical Conversation 2023: Climate-Smart Agricultural Practices and Resilience in the Midwest

-For its fifth Critical Conversation, iSEE will bring together diverse stakeholders for a two-day forum to discuss climate-smart commodities and agricultural practices, and their potential role in enhancing resilience in the Midwest.
-Stakeholders from across the agricultural supply chain, such as farmers, intermediate producers, food distributors, and consumers, as well as academics, industry, government, and nongovernment experts, will provide their perspectives on the resilience of current commodity crops and agricultural practices — and the potential opportunities and risks associated with the wider adoption of alternative crops and climate-smart agricultural strategies.
-The experts will also identify possible incentives and strategies for the wider adoption of climate-smart agriculture and commodities and reimagining a new status quo in the context of a changing climate.
+For its fifth Critical Conversation, iSEE brought together diverse stakeholders for a two-day forum to discuss climate-smart commodities and agricultural practices, and their potential role in enhancing resilience in the Midwest.
+Stakeholders from across the agricultural supply chain, such as farmers, intermediate producers, food distributors, and consumers, as well as academics, industry, government, and nongovernment experts, provided perspectives on the resilience of current commodity crops and agricultural practices — and the potential opportunities and risks associated with the wider adoption of alternative crops and climate-smart agricultural strategies.
+The experts also identified possible incentives and strategies for the wider adoption of climate-smart agriculture and commodities and reimagining a new status quo in the context of a changing climate.

-The Conversation will be preceded by a keynote from Maggie Monast, Senior Director for Climate-Smart Agriculture at the Environmental Defense Fund.
+The 2023 Conversation opened with a keynote from Maggie Monast, Senior Director for Climate-Smart Agriculture, Finance & Markets, at the Environmental Defense Fund.

 By following the Chatham House Rule for Critical Conversations, we aim to have an inclusive and engaging discussion to inform future research and initiate a collaborative network that will continue to consider multiple perspectives in a research agenda geared toward finding actionable solutions.
 After the two-day event, we aim to develop a high-profile publication that outlines a collaborative vision for a structured research program and innovative research projects that can deliver regional solutions to this critical issue.

-A team consisting of academics and industry collaborators is organizing this Critical Conversation:
+A team consisting of academics and industry collaborators organized this event:

 - Shadi Atallah, Associate Professor of Agriculture & Consumer Economics, University of Illinois Urbana-Champaign